anthrax3/SignIn/README.md

 ### Default admin user

-Open `/signin/generateadminuser` to generate an admin user with default credentials (user name `admin`, password `admin`).
-The default user will be generated only if there is no users in database.
+Open `/signin/generateadminuser` to generate an admin user with default credentials (username `admin`, password `admin`).
+The default user will be generated only if there are no users in database.

 ## Partials